 The overall aims of the course are to:

-- Promote knowledge of a range or qualitative and quantitative research methods and their application to the appraisal of therapeutic work with children and young people.
+Promote knowledge of a range of qualitative and quantitative research methods and their application to appraise therapeutic work with children and young people.

-- Encourage students to conduct research into some aspects of their practice as part of their portfolio of evidence.
+Encourage students to research some aspects of their practice as part of their portfolio of evidence.

-- Support students to critically evaluate the effectiveness of their own practice.
+Support students to evaluate the effectiveness of their own practice critically.

 The course concentrates on exploring the concepts and manifestations of developmental trauma, attachment and identity.
-In addition, it will focus on fostering development of a firm foundation of competence, attitude and skills for thinking therapeutically about children and young people and also, through reflective enquiry, develop the capacity for self- reflection.
+In addition, it will focus on fostering the development of a firm foundation of competence, attitude and skills for thinking therapeutically about children and young people and also, through reflective enquiry, develop the capacity for self-reflection.